boyserk84/nateserk_restybread/README.md

 Routes => Controllers => Models => DAO => Middleware
 ```

-`Routes` is responsible for validation and routing to an appropriate controller.
+* `Routes` is responsible for validation and routing to an appropriate controller.
-`Controllers` is responsible for gathering all user inputs, construct a strongly type data (model) from it and pass to DAO.
+* `Controllers` is responsible for gathering all user inputs, construct a strongly type data (model) from it and pass to DAO.
-`DAO` is responsible for communicate and bridge the gap between model and middleware.
+* `DAO` is responsible for communicate, translate, and bridge the gap between model and middleware.
-`Middleware` is basically the low-level operation.
+* `Middleware` is basically a low-level operation.
 For instance, CRUD operations for database are implemented.
 This should be lean and simple.